jankampherbeek/cycles/docu/Enigma - Cycles - Dev Manual.md

 It is easy to install additional packages in Lazarus.
 This will cause the environment to be rebuild, but that is an automatic process.

-Enigma Cycles uses the following additional packages:
+Cycles uses the following additional packages:

 - BGRABitmap (graphics, supports anti-aliasing)
 - BGRAControls (required for BGRABitmap)